Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - operate a service

-Your team must have a service manager by the time of your alpha assessment.
+Your team must have a service owner by the time of your alpha assessment.

 Delivery and operational roles